Portugal sells Banif to Santander as part of 2.2 billion euro rescue

-LISBON Portugal is to pay more than 2.2 billion euros ($2.4 billion) to rescue Madeira-based bank Banif in a deal which involves a sale of the company's healthy assets to Spain's Santander for 150 million euros.
+LISBON Portugal is to pay more than 2.2 billion euros (£1.6 billion) to rescue Madeira-based bank Banif BANIF.LS in a deal which involves a sale of the company's healthy assets to Spain's Santander (SAN.MC) for 150 million euros.

 The government-backed bailout of Banif (Banco Internacional do Funchal) comes less than two years after the state paid out 4.9 billion euros to rescue the country's then second-largest bank Banco Espirito Santo.
 Porutgal itself emerged from an international bailout only last year.